cnbeining/Mukioplayer-Py-Mac/README.md

 For XML, drag in the XML file.
 Commit files from Bilibili would be OK, which had beed tested, while those from other sites are pending test.
 Please tell me the test result you have, this would be very helpful, and hereby I thank you in advance for your help.
 Enter.

+For the first you run it, OSX may ask you for approving the connections.
+Just click 'Allow'.

 Now the browser would open by herself, enjoy it!

 After you use it, BE SURE to input Ctrl+C in the bash window!
+Though I have made some improvement to enhance the security, better safe than sorry.

 Things you should know
 -----